scipy-conference/scipy_proceedings/papers/dallin_skouson/dallin_skouson.rst

 SpyDrNet Tool Flow
 ------------------

-Electronic designs may be converted a number of times before they are ready to be built, packaged, or programmed into their target device.
+Electronic designs may flow through a number of steps before they are built, packaged, or programmed into their target device.
 For example, these designs may be created in a hardware description language, synthesized into a netlist, then placed, routed, and packged into a target file which will be used to fabricate the device.
-A CAD tool can begin to modify the functionality of the final design at various of these stages.
+A CAD tool can modify the functionality of the final design at any of these stages.
 The earlier stages in the design flow are slightly less static.
 Constructs may be optimized out of the design, and the actual hardware implementation of a construct may be unknown.
-Later in the design process these things are more stable, but the design is also less easy to work with (binary files, complex device specific information, etc).
+Later in the design process constructs are more stable, but the design is also generally harder to work with (binary files, complex device specific information, etc).
 By working at the netlist level, SpyDrNet is able to avoid many of the pitfalls of both aspects of the design process.

 Figure :ref:`exteriorfig` represents how a design can be prepared and processed prior to and after using SpyDrNet.
 Many designs start as a hand written hardware description language and are then converted into a netlist using a synthesizer.
 Netlists are then passed through additional tools to create a design file to be physically implemented